 Getting the data right can be a significant challenge.
 Field deployed Energy Storage Systems (ESS) are often broken down into energy blocks, strings, modules and cells.
 A block is generally made up of a number strings, with each string consisting of a number of modules or batteries.
 Depending on the battery chemistry used, the availability of data can differ greatly.
 For example, lithium-ion batteries may generate cell level data, while other battery chemistries may stop at module level data.

-In the image above, failing batteries stand out in a bivariate distribution chart within the Peaxy Lifecycle Intelligence software.
+Failing batteries stand out in a bivariate distribution chart.

 At the module level, it’s common to find just four or five data registers used to store distinct pieces of information, including voltage, temperature and the state of charge.
 At the string and block level, data representing the aggregate of the underlying structures is calculated and stored.
 For example, at the block level (the aggregate of all strings and therefore modules) data registers often include, but are not limited to: